 The Meaning of Hearts in Jewelry

 Hearts are one of the most poignant and beautiful images in art.
-Whether it’s a painting hanging in gallery or the jewelry you gift to a loved one, the heart conveys a powerful statement about love.
+Whether it’s a painting hanging in a gallery or the jewelry you gift to a loved one, the heart conveys a powerful statement about love.
 Let John Atencio walk you through the meaning of hearts in jewelry, so you understand the significance of choosing this type of piece to give to the person you care about the most.

 A Brief History of the Heart in Jewelry